JNechaevsky/CRL/README.md

 # About this repository

-This is SDL2 version of ChocoRenderLimits with very few additional tweaks and corrections, primary for Windows operating system.
+This is a SDL2 version of [ChocoRenderLimits](https://doomwiki.org/wiki/Chocorenderlimits) with very few additional tweaks and corrections, primary for Windows operating system.
+Download link:

+ * For Windows (x86 and x64): [chocorenderlimits-3.0.0-win32-sdl2.zip](https://github.com/JNechaevsky/russian-doom/releases/download/3.0.0/chocorenderlimits-3.0.0-win32-sdl2.zip)

 Maintained by [Julian Nechaevsky](http://jnechaevsky.users.sourceforge.net/author.html).